syncfusion-content/asp.netwebforms-docs/aspnet/TreeView/Checkboxes.md

 ---
 title: Checkboxes in TreeView | TreeView | ASP.NET | Syncfusion
-description: Specify checkboxes in TreeView and its settings
+description: Learn here about specifying checkboxes in Syncfusion ASPNET TreeView control, its settings and more.
 platform: aspnet
 control: TreeView
 documentation: UG
 keywords: TreeView,  Syncfusion, ASP Web TreeView UG Doc, Checkboxes
 ---

-# Checkboxes
+# Checkboxes in ASPNET TreeView Control

 TreeView consists of built-in checkbox option and it can be displayed to the left of the tree node by setting the **ShowCheckbox** property as true.
 It allows you to select more than one node at a time.